 The type of remote team building activities that you choose to do with your team is completely up to you!
 We suggest selecting based on a few key criteria:

-💡 For example, if your leadership has noticed that you have a team full of music lovers who spend their weekends going to see their favorite bands in concert, then a virtual dance party might be a great match for your team!
+💡 For example, if your leadership has noticed that you have a team full of music lovers who spend their weekends going to see their favorite bands in concert, then a virtual dance party might be a great match for your remote workers!

 But, if your staff is more of the introverted bookworm types, then you could host a trivia night!
 Of course, not everyone on your team is going to be interested in the same things, but that’s why you host different team building events every month or quarter.